inferno986return/python-pcep/Module2.md

 `20000000.0`

-Using an exponential with `E` creates a float value?
+Using an exponential with `E` creates a float value.
+Though as usual this can be forced into an integer by using `int()`.

 ### Left-side and right-side binding